Osaka&Nara Private Highlights Customizable Tour English Driver

 Must-Try Local Dishes

-A savory pancake made with cabbage, batter, and various toppings, often served with a tangy sauce and mayo.
+A savory pancake made with cabbage, batter, and various toppings, cooked on a griddle.
+Often referred to as 'Japanese pizza.'

 Popular Activities